CordellGriggs/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

     return solutions
 ```

 The next method used is known as LSODA.
-It is an adaptive numerical solver for systems of ordinary differential equations.
+It is another adaptive numerical solver for systems of ordinary differential equations.
 It was developed as part of the ODEPACK library and is designed to efficiently handle both stiff and non-stiff problems without requiring the user to decide which type of solver to use.
 It automatically switches between two classes of multistep methods depending on the behavior of the system.
 When the problem appears non-stiff, LSODA uses variable-order Adams predictor–corrector methods, which are explicit multistep schemes that are efficient for smooth solutions.
 If the solver detects signs of stiffness—such as instability or rapidly shrinking step sizes—it switches to Backward Differentiation Formula (BDF) methods, which are implicit and more stable for stiff systems but computationally more expensive because they require solving nonlinear equations at each step.
 Throughout the integration, LSODA continuously adjusts the step size and method order to satisfy user-specified error tolerances, typically expressed in terms of relative and absolute error bounds.
 By combining automatic stiffness detection with adaptive step size and order control, LSODA provides a robust solver that performs well across a wide range of ODE problems without requiring detailed tuning from the user.
-It is likewise simple to implement with premade libraries.
+It is likewise simple to implement with solve_ivp.

 ```python
 from scipy.integrate import solve_ivp